HorizenOfficial/evm-documentation/docs/getting-started.md

-# Chain Id
+# Chain ID

-The `chainId` was introduced by Ethereum to prevent replay attacks on different networks, where every EVM-compatible blockchain should have its own and unique chain Id.
+The `chainId` was introduced by Ethereum to prevent replay attacks on different networks, where every EVM-compatible blockchain should have its own and unique chain ID.

 <table>
   <tr>
    <td><strong>Environment</strong>
    </td>
-   <td><strong>Chain Id</strong>
+   <td><strong>Chain ID</strong>
    </td>
   </tr>
   <tr>